Girls Head Coach – Devin Woodard

-Assistant Coach Reed Coffman
+Boys and Girls Assistant Coach – Reed Coffman

 Coach Coffman returns to Hendersonville High School after graduating in 2016.
 He was awarded the Vickie Lynn Watson ‘Go Big C’ Scholarship as a senior varsity player.
 After his four years of being a part of the program, he signed to play for Trevecca Nazarene University, an NCAA DII program in Nashville, Tennessee.
 Coach Coffman served as Captain during his senior year and finished his college career ninth on the top goal scorer list with fourteen career goals.
-Prior to joining the Hendersonville High School coaching staff, He was a coach for local club Tennessee United (2017-2018) and Davidson Academy (2019).
+Prior to joining the Hendersonville High School coaching staff, he was a coach for local club Tennessee United (2017-2018) and Davidson Academy (2019).

 Coach Coffman graduated from Trevecca Nazarene University in the Fall of 2019 with a degree in Sports Management and Biblical Studies.
-He currently holds a USSF E coaching license.
+He currently holds a USSF "E" coaching license.

-Head Trainer Paul Good III
+Boys and Girls Trainer – Paul Good

 Paul's certifications include:

 - National Athletic Trainers' Association Board of Certification

 - 2003 Seata High School Athletic Trainer of the Year

 - 2010 recipient of the National Athletic Trainers' Association District 9 Gatorade Secondary School Athletic Trainer Award

 Boys and Girls Head Coach – Russ Plummer